scaleoutsoftware/JavaClientSamples/README.md

 This repository houses samples for the Java ScaleOut client API.

 - SampleApplication
-	- docker-compose sample that runs four containers;
+	- Docker-compose sample that runs four containers
-	- one application that stores/retrieves objects from two ScaleOut grids
+	- One application that stores/retrieves objects from two ScaleOut grids
-	- one application that registers for expiration events
+	- One application that registers for expiration events
-	- two SOSS grids called store1 and store2
+	- Two SOSS grids called store1 and store2
 - CachingSamples
 	- Standalone samples demonstrating the API